Barn's burnt down

 | More Poems by Masahide | Next Poem >>

-The moon, as I've pointed out before, represents Buddha-mind, awakened awareness.
-The burnt barn can represent worldly calamity and loss which can suddenly open us to the radical, serene truth that surrounds us everywhere.
+The moon, as I have pointed out before, is often used in Zen poetry to represent clarity or insight or, at its fullest, Buddha-mind, awakened awareness.
+The burnt barn can suggest worldly calamity and loss which can suddenly open us to the radical, serene truth that surrounds us everywhere.
 Or the barn can represent our own self-enclosing thoughts, "burned" down by spiritual practice and the ecstatic psychic spaciousness that can result.

 So read that haiku again.
 Line-by-line:

-The old structure, the barn has burnt down; it's collapsed, been cleared away.
+The old structure, the barn has burnt down.
+It has collapsed, been cleared away.

 Now.
 Now-- The shock has brought us, stunned, into the present moment.